 I plan to never stop traveling, to never stop learning, and never stop dreaming.

 Right now I may be in the fledgling stages of my career (or the first of many careers).
 But I think it is safe to say that following my journey will keep you entertained at the very least.
+After a couple of years expanding and practicing my pastry skills in a pastry shop in Minnesota, I have moved on to Seoul.
+I am hoping that this new city will help me further my personal and professional goals and provide new and exciting ways to combine more of my passions into one journey!

 Let's Do This Together